ceff-tech/ffc_api_client/README.md

 * [Documentation] Reworking documentation to make best workflows clearer

 ### Version 0.9.3
-* [Enhancement] Can now provide a time format string to `assess_alteration` - it will use that to read the values in the time field and reformat them to send to the FFC as needed.
+* [Enhancement] Can now provide a time format string to `evaluate_alteration` - it will use that to read the values in the time field and reformat them to send to the FFC as needed.
 * [Bugfix] FFC results no longer fail to transform if one flow metric is entirely NULL